Why should I get in touch?

 You can ask a friend or relative, a local Councillor or an MP to speak to us on your behalf.
 If you prefer, we can also put you in contact with an independent organisation or a voluntary agency.
 If you want to complain in person but have a disability that prevents you from doing so, we can arrange a visit to gather the details of your complaint, or can telephone you to talk about the best way we can help you make your complaint.

 What can I expect when I make a complaint?

-Where possible, we will do our best to resolve the issue as soon as possible.
-But if this is not possible, we will:
+We will do our best to resolve the issue as soon as possible.
+If this is not possible, we will:

 - Explain how we will investigate your complaint, how long it will take to complete and any actions that we will be taking as a result of your complaint.

 When you make a complaint, we will make every effort to resolve the matter straight away.
 But if this is not possible, we will proceed with our formal complaints process.
 We have a two-stage complaints process.

 - We will handle your complaint fairly, impartially, professionally and objectively